 She just introduced me to the guy that runs the service.

 And you just started like that?
-Did he make you do anything freaky like take your clothes off in front of him or have sex with him - you know, just to make sure you had the right stuff?
+Did he make you do anything weird?
+You know, just to make sure you had the right stuff?

 No, it wasn't anything like that.
 He knew me through Jennifer and he knew I danced a little bit at a bikini bar so he knew I wasn't going to freak out about the whole situation.